cjudkins/cjudkins.github.io/resume.md

 - **Visual Development**
 	- I've collaborated with art directors to find and execute on the creative vision as it pertains to VFX, and defined best practices/style guides for fellow artists.
 - **Gameplay Effects and Player Feedback**
-	- I pride myself on my ability to design effects that communicate gameplay clearly and intuitively
+	- I pride myself on my ability to design effects that communicate gameplay clearly and intuitively.
 - **Cross-Discipline Collaboration and Alignment**
 	- I work with animators, designers, engineers, and sound designers to find the best approach to a problem.
 I've also established project-wide working agreements to make collaboration as seamless as possible.
 - **Mentoring and Team Growth**